arassec/igor/core/src/main/resources/doc/action.md

 Parameter | Description
 ---|:---|
-Active | Active tasks retrieve data from their provider.
-Inactive tasks are skipped during job executions.
+Active | Active actions process data items.
+Inactive actions are skipped during job executions.
-Name | The name of the task.
+Name | An optional name of the action.
+Description | An optional description of the action.

 Depending on the actual type, the action might require more parameters to be configured.